Menu

 1. Modularize your app into Swift Package Manager packages, if it isn’t already.

-2. Starting with your “base” module and working your way up the stack, use the instructions in Migrating an Existing Framework above to get your modules working on Android.
+2. Starting with your “base” module and working your way up the stack, attempt to get each module building for Android.

 Porting an app to an entirely new platform isn’t easy, even with Skip.
 Remember that we’re here to help.